Top 12 best places to visit near Bangalore with family

 Also Read: Overview of Naraynagiri Trek Near Bangalore

 If your family loves animals as much as mine does then Bannerghatta is a must-visit.
-Just about 22 km from Bangalore, it’s one of those places where kids’ excitement begins the moment you say the word safari.
-I still remember the thrill of spotting a lion lounging in the sun while we were safely inside the safari bus.
-The kids were wide-eyed, whispering “Did you see that?!” and honestly, I was just as amazed as they were.
+Just about 21 km from Bangalore, it’s one of those places where kids’ excitement begins the moment you say the word safari.
+The kids will wide-eyed, whispering “Did you see that?!” and honestly, you will just as amazed as they were.

 Bannerghatta is not just about the safari (though that’s definitely the highlight).
 The park is a mix of a zoo, butterfly park, rescue center and safari trails which makes it a full day’s outing.
 Each time we go, we find something new to enjoy.
 The butterfly park is always a big hit with my family.
 Walking into that glass dome filled with fluttering wings feels like stepping into a fairytale.
 The kids try to spot the brightest colors while I find myself slowing down, just taking in the peace.